 - Response Time: a measure of the time taken to complete an operation or transaction.
 Used in capacity management as a measure of IT infrastructure performance, and in incident management as a measure of the time taken to answer the phone, or to start diagnosis.

 - Service Catalog: the sub-process of capacity management responsible for understanding the performance and capacity of IT services.
-Information on the resources used by each IT service and the pattern of usage over time are collected, recorded, and analyzed for use in the capacity plan.
+Information on the resources used by each IT service and the pattern of usage over time is collected, recorded, and analyzed for use in the capacity plan.

 - Service Desk: the single point of contact between the service provider and the users.
-A typical service desk manages incidents and service requests, and also handles communication with the users.
+A typical service desk manages incidents and service requests and also handles communication with the users.

-- Service Level Agreement (SLA): an agreement between an IT service provider and a customer.
+- Service Level Agreement (SLA): An agreement between an IT service provider and a customer.
 A service level agreement describes the IT service, documents service level targets, and specifies the responsibilities of the IT service provider and the customer.
 A single agreement may cover multiple IT services or multiple customers.

 - Service Level Management (SLM): the process responsible for negotiating achievable service level agreements and ensuring that these are met.
 It is responsible for ensuring that all IT service management processes, operational level agreements, and underpinning contracts are appropriate for the agreed service level targets.
 Service level management monitors and reports on service levels, holds regular service review with customers, and identifies required improvements.

 - Service Level Requirement (SLR): a customer requirement for an aspect of an IT service.
 Service level requirements are based on business objectives and used to negotiate agreed service level targets.

 - Service Level Target: a commitment that is documented in a service level agreement.
 Service level targets are based on service level requirements, and are needed to ensure that the IT service is able to meet business objectives.
 They should be SMART and are usually based on KPIs.